Arcana/node-dota2/README.md

 * `accountId` - Account ID whom the data is associated with.
 * `profileData` - The raw profile data object.

-Emitted when GC response to the `passportDataRequest` method.
+Emitted when GC response to the `profileRequest` method.

 See the [protobuf schema](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/dota/dota_gcmessages.proto#2261) for `profileData`'s object structure.